 AI platforms may process schema differently than Google.

 According to TheeDigital's AI search analysis, AI search systems like Google's AI Overviews and ChatGPT increasingly pull information directly from websites with proper schema markup.
 Businesses with comprehensive schema markup maintain visibility across current and future AI search technologies.
+This requires prioritizing AEO schema markup that AI systems rely on most.

 AI-specific validation: